RoganDawes/P4wnP1/README.rst

 Notes/Features
 --------------
 - The Pi acts as **Ethernet over USB Composite Device**.
-The target hosts is provided with RNDIS for Windows and CDC ECM for Linux/Unix like machines.
+The target host is provided with an RNDIS configuration for Windows and CDC ECM configuration for Linux/Unix like machines.
 - The RNDIS setup should support **automatic PnP driver installation on Windows** (Microsoft OS Descriptors added to the USB descriptor and tested on Windows 7 and Windows 10).
 - The Setup works well on USB 2.0 Ports (only in some cases on USB3.0)
 - The script **detects if RNDIS or CDC ECM** is used, by polling the link state of both internal interfaces.
 If RNDIS (usb0) is detected to be active CDC ECM gets disabled (usb1).
 If CDC ECM (usb1) gets link, RNDIS (usb0) will be disabled.
 If neither one gets link both are disabled after RETRY_COUNT_LINK_DETECTION attempts.
 - Because only one adapter is used after link detection, the **DHCP setup doesn't differ between Windows and Linux**.
 This comes in handy if this should be used to trigger reverse connections, as the IP of the Raspberry is always known.
 - The initial idea was to **steal NTLM hashes from locked machines**, as shown by MUBIX.
 The underlying issue seems to be addressed by Microsoft with MS16-112.
 Unfortunately this vector is still alive, see "Snagging creds from locked machines after MS16-112" for details.
 - To raise the chance of NTLM hash capturing on boxes with MS16-112 patch applied, the setup of **P4wnP1 intercepts communication to every public IPv4 address** (see section "Modification to PoisonTap approach of fetching traffic to the whole IPv4 address range" for details).
-Additionally, names resolved via DNS, LLMNR and NBT-NS always end up on P4wnP1's IP as long as the device is connected.
-- **Every hostname resoves to the IP of P4wnP1** (DNS, Netbios, LLMNR)
+- Additionally, **every hostname is resolved to the IP of P4wnP1** (DNS, Netbios, LLMNR)
 - All outgoing **HTTP requests are intercepted** and answered with custom HTML content.
 The HTML page holds a payload which **forces the client to initiate an authenticated SMB request**.
 This again **allows capturing NTLM hashes** of the target host in many cases.
 A modified version of Responder.py is used to achieve this.
 - As Responder has capabilities to handle other protocols, the following traffic is **intercepted in addition: SQL, Kerberos, FTP, POP3, SMTP, IMAP, LDAP, HTTPS**
 - To make P4wnPi behave naturally, **Responder.py has been patched with the following additional functionality** :